 After considering the fees and rates on offer by different banks, consider how easy it is for you to manage your money.
 The best rates might be less important than being able to pop into a nearby branch on your lunch break or quickly handle your accounts online.

 When looking at traditional banks, it’s good to check the number of branches nationwide and in your own area.
 Online-only banks have the advantage of being always open and always close at hand, but smaller banks can have a very limited network of free ATMs.
 If there are none in your area, you could find yourself paying a lot in ATM fees.

-The financial tools offered by some banks are an extremely useful bonus that may just tip the balance if you’re trying to decide between 2 banks.
+The financial tools offered by some banks are an extremely useful bonus that may just tip the balance if you’re trying to decide between two banks.

-Some banks today are entirely online, foregoing the expenses of brick-and-mortar operations in order to provide lower fees, increased accessibility, and better customer support.
-Whether you’re opting for a financial institution with mobile banking options or a bank that’s entirely online, it’s important to make sure that the platforms are secure and responsive to the way you manage your money.
+Some banks today are entirely online, foregoing the expenses of brick-and-mortar operations to provide lower fees, increased accessibility, and better customer support.
+Whether you’re opting for a financial institution with mobile banking options or a bank that’s entirely online, it’s important to make sure that the

 It would be nice to think that you’ll never need to use a bank’s customer support, but the chances are good that you’ll need it at some point.
 If you have questions about your account, notice unusual fees, suspect identity theft, or need to replace a lost debit card, it’s good to know that you have a bank that will help you deal with it.